understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Emitting_Data_to_AWS_Services.md

 * Can use Spark Streaming to consume data from Kinesis Streams and then put data into one of the below as well

-    * Spark Streaming has integration with Kinesis Streams through the Kinesis Connector Library
+    * Spark Streaming has integration with Kinesis Streams through the Kinesis Client Library

 * Kinesis Streams needs to use the [Kinesis Connector Library](https://github.com/awslabs/amazon-kinesis-connectors) to emit data to: